Independent Commission Against Corruption (New South Wales): History

 The ICAC's first task was to investigate activities of the previous Wran and Unsworth governments.
 No charges were recommended by the commission.

 In 1992, the ICAC ruled that Premier Greiner's offer of a government job to former minister Terry Metherell was an act of "technical" corruption.
 Although the charges were later dismissed by the courts, the four independent MPs on whom the premier relied for a majority in the Legislative Assembly indicated that they would no longer support his leadership.
 Greiner resigned and was replaced by John Fahey.

 In 2008, the ICAC documented entrenched corruption within RailCorp.
 A range of offences were investigated, involving staff at many levels, and A$19 million was found to have been improperly allocated.

 The ICAC began focusing on ministerial level corruption from 2010.
-In November 2010, the commission released a report titled Investigation into Corruption Risks Involved in Lobbying.
-It recommended the implementation of a new lobbying regulatory scheme to provide transparency and to reduce both the risk of corruption and public distrust.
+In November 2010, it released a report titled Investigation into Corruption Risks Involved in Lobbying.
+It recommended the implementation of a new lobbying regulatory scheme to promote transparency and to reduce both the risk of corruption and public distrust.

 In 2014, the ICAC investigated alleged corrupt activities relating to a water infrastructure company.
-It called Premier Barry O'Farrell as a witness and asked if he recalled being sent a gift of a $2,978 bottle of wine by the CEO of the company.
+Premier Barry O'Farrell was asked if he recalled being given an expensive bottle of wine by the company's CEO.
 O'Farrell said he had no recollection of such a gift.
-When a thank-you note in O'Farrell's handwriting was produced the next day, O'Farrell immediately announced that he would resign as party leader and as Premier.

-Later during the same case, NSW Police Minister Mike Gallacher voluntarily stood down as minister after counsel assisting alleged that he been involved in obtaining an illegal political donation.
-However, Premier Mike Baird required him to resign.
-ICAC ultimately did not proceed with corruption charges.
+Evidence of the gift was produced the next day, and O'Farrell announced his resignation as party leader and premier.
+Later during the same case, NSW Police Minister Mike Gallacher resigned as minister following allegations that he been involved in obtaining an illegal political donation.
+The ICAC ultimately did not proceed with corruption charges.